EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  3(qb & answers).md

 export default App;
 ```

-> 💡 You can add **Tailwind CSS** or use basic CSS to style the components if you're not using utility-first classes.
-Let me know if you'd like a version without Tailwind or want it displayed in a specific layout (like a table).
+> You can add **Tailwind CSS** or use basic CSS to style the components if you're not using utility-first classes.
 ---

 8. Describe MVC architecture with a diagram.

+Ans)

 ---